elucian/bee/syntax/control.md

 | fail  | interrupt execution and transfer control to error handlers
 | resume| used from error handlers to continue with next case
 | abort | terminate execution and transfer control to next statement
-| pass  | terminate execution and cleanup #error record
+| pass  | terminate execution and cleanup &error record

 **error**